Virginia HVAC Training Schools & Certification

 United States Virginia

-The national figures were slightly different according to another source of data, Payscale (2023), which relies on self-reported salaries.
+The national figures were slightly different according to another source of data, PayScale (Sept.
+2024), which relies on self-reported salaries.
 Among the HVAC workers reporting their annual salaries, Payscale found these percentiles:

 United States: